matthewodonnell21/DSAC_Basketball_Proj_S24/README.md

 - **Points Added From Turnover** = -**PPP**

 #### Rebounds
 We can quantify the value of a defensive rebound by viewing it as taking away the opponent's chance to regain possession.
 There is an **ORB%** chance that the opponent would get another posession, which are expected points a defensive rebound takes away.
 Similarly, the value of an offensive rebound can be quantified by viewing it as a possession extension.
 There is a **DRB%** chance the opponent will end the possession after a missed shot, which is value an offensive rebound adds back.
+For rebounding rates, we will use the league-wide rates for a given season.
 - **Points Added From DRB** = **ORB%** * **PPP**
 - **Points Added From ORB** = **DRB%** * **PPP**